-I am the author of When God Breaks Your Heart: Choosing Hope in the Midst of Faith-Shattering Circumstances (David C. Cook), and Reborn to Be Wild: Reviving Our Radical Pursuit of Jesus (David C. Cook).
-I am also the Senior Pastor of Church of the Open Door, a historic community of faith in Southern California.
+I am the author of When God Breaks Your Heart: Choosing Hope in the Midst of Faith-Shattering Circumstances (David C. Cook), Reborn to Be Wild: Reviving Our Radical Pursuit of Jesus (David C. Cook), and The Trail: A Tale About Discovering God’s Will (Tyndale, August 1, 2014).
+For 21 years I led Church of the Open Door, a historic community of faith in Southern California.
+Since stepping aside as Lead Pastor I continue on staff as a mentor of leader.
+My new ministry, RecenteredGroup helps churches get healthy and thrive by calling leaders back to Jesus’ priorities–making disciples and loving one another.

 This is my personal blog.
 It is focused on radical faith and radical hope in Jesus Christ.
 My mission is to help you walk with Jesus with more passion, live for Him with greater confidence and give your life away to Him with extraordinary joy.